Trump administration's EPA plans to weaken limits on some "forever chemicals" in drinking water

 The development was first reported by The Washington Post.

+The EPA's actions align with some of the arguments utilities made in their lawsuit.
+They argued that the EPA lacked the authority to regulate a mixture of PFAS and said the agency didn't properly support limits on several newer types of PFAS that are now rescinded.
+They also asked for the now-granted two-year extension.

+Erik Olson, a senior strategic director of health at the nonprofit Natural Resources Defense Council, said the move is illegal.
+The Safe Water Drinking Act gives the EPA authority to limit contaminants in drinking water and it includes a provision meant to prevent new rules from being looser than previous ones.

-"With a stroke of the pen, EPA is making a mockery of the Trump administration's promise to deliver clean water for Americans," said Erik Olson, a senior strategic director of health at the nonprofit Natural Resources Defense Council.
+"With a stroke of the pen, EPA is making a mockery of the Trump administration's promise to deliver clean water for Americans," Olson said.

+Manufactured by companies like Chemours and 3M, PFAS were incredibly useful in many applications — among them, helping clothes to withstand rain and ensuring that firefighting foam snuffed out flames.
+But the chemicals also accumulate in the body.
+As science advanced in recent years, evidence of harm at far lower levels became clearer.

+The Biden-era EPA estimated the rule will cost about $1.5 billion to implement each year.
+Water utility associations say the costly rules, combined with recent mandates to replace harmful lead pipes, will raise residents' bills and fall hardest on small communities with few resources.